logo

 Question: How do I find resources for teaching English abroad?

 Answer: Private teachers not employed by a school will likely have to come up with their own teaching resources and lesson plans.
 Even teachers working in public, private, or language schools abroad might need to supplement the materials provided by the school with their own.
-Many blogs and websites provide free English teaching resources, including the British Council/BBC Teaching English, ESL Base, the Public Broadcasting Network (PBS), Voice of America, Linguahouse, and many others.
+Many blogs and websites provide free English teaching resources, including the British Council/BBC Teaching English, ESL Base, Voice of America, Linguahouse, and many others.
 Some students might have a specific learning goal, such as passing one of the Cambridge English assessments.
 Preparation materials, lesson plans, and workbooks are usually available for purchase to support both students and teachers.

 Question: How do I find a job teaching English abroad?